smfarzaneh/abinitio-tutorial/graphene.md

 Here `emin` and `emax` determine the energy window corresponding to the density of states.
 These two parameters along with a few other parameters are listed in the `in/graphene.proj` file.
 The other parameters such as `ngauss` and `degauss` are related to the broadening of the DOS.
 You can find more information about these in the Quantum ESPRESSO documentation.
-The output of the DOS calculation is written in files such as `out/graphene.pdos_...`.
+After commenting out the unnecessary parts in the `run-graphene` file and executing it, via `bash run-graphene` in your terminal, the output of the DOS calculation is written in files such as `out/graphene.pdos_...`.

 ## Plot the density of states
 The total density of states can be visualized by plotting the data in the `out/graphene.pdos_tot` file.
 The *python* script in `plot.py` file is modified to perform this task.
 To plot the density of states you need to uncomment the last two lines of codes